oleander/git-ai/README.md

 - Install the binary as per the instructions above.
 - Use `git ai hook install` to set up the Git hook.
-- Set the OpenAI API key with `git-ai config set api-key <api-key>`.
+- Set the OpenAI API key with `git-ai config set openapi-api-key <api-key>`.

 ## CLI Options